wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 2.1.2 =
+* Updated: Changed the unauthorized message to something more direct

 = 2.1.1 =
 * Fixed: Patched a bug where if all users could view all tickets, clicking on most tickets incorrectly stated they were last updated by you